 Chocolate Zucchini Cake Recipe

-- 1/2 cup canola oil
+- 1/2 cup vegetable or canola oil

-- 1 1/2 cups Sugar
+- 1 1/2 cups sugar

 - 2 teaspoons vanilla extract or vanilla bean paste

-- 2 cups Flour
+- 2 cups all purpose flour

 - 1/2 cup cocoa powder